x0root/WProject/README.md

 # About

-WProject is an Web Attack Surface Management Tool.
+WProject is a Web Attack Surface Management Tool.
 This tool is designed for security professionals and penetration testers to perform comprehensive vulnerability scanning on web applications.
-It uses various external open source vulnerability scanner.
+It uses various external open-source vulnerability scanners.

 ## Main Features